-The Columbia University Department of Physics seeks to appoint an assistant professor in the area of experimental atomic, molecular and optical physics, quantum optics, low-energy precision measurement or a related field starting on July 1, 2020.
+The Columbia University Department of Physics seeks to appoint an assistant professor in the area of theoretical quantum condensed matter physics.
 It is expected that the candidate will develop a vigorous independent research program, continuing the long Columbia record of forefront accomplishment in science.
-Applicants for this position must possess a doctoral degree in Physics or a related field and have demonstrated the ability to do pioneering experimental research as well as the promise of excellence in teaching and mentoring at both the undergraduate and graduate levels.
+Applicants for this position must possess a doctoral degree in Physics or a related field and have demonstrated the ability to do pioneering theoretical research as well as the promise of excellence in teaching and mentoring at both the undergraduate and graduate levels.

 Candidates should submit with their application a cover letter, Curriculum Vitae (including publication list), brief statements of their research plans and teaching philosophy and a list of references.
 Candidates should arrange for three letters of recommendation to be sent on their behalf.
-For further information about this position and to submit your application, please visit our online application site here.
+Please visit our online application site at:

-Review of applications and scheduling of interviews will begin December 1, 2019 and will continue until the position is filled.
+This position in Theoretical Physics is funded in part by the Simons Foundation Junior Faculty Fellows Program and has a start date of July 1, 2021.
+Review of applications and scheduling of interviews will begin January 6, 2021 and will continue until the position is filled.

 The Columbia Neutrino Group is seeking qualified applicants for two postdoctoral positions in neutrino physics and related data acquisition and trigger applications, beginning January 2020.